dkoontz/robotarms/README.md

 In RobotArms you would definitely want three separate components, one for the movement, one for the ship data, and one for the input.
 The position is taken care of thanks to Unity's Transform component.
 This leaves us with just Velocity to track for our movement component.
 For the ship we have rotation, rotation speed, current fuel (max fuel also if we can gain fuel), fuel consumption rate, and the thrust force.
 Facing can be retrieved from the Transform using something standard like the forward (z) vector as our facing.
 In 2d we'd have a similar concept but it would usually be the up (y) vector instead.
 For player input we could record the raw button presses or map that to something a bit more game specific.
 In this example I've chosen to go with a more game specific representation.

+#### Components and their fields ####

-Here are the components with broken out with the data each one will store
+Here are the components with broken out with the data each one will store.

 * VectoredMovement
-  * Velocity
+  - Velocity
 * Ship
-  * Turn speed
+  - Turn speed
-  * Fuel
+  - Fuel
+  - Max fuel
-  * Fuel consumption rate
+  - Fuel consumption rate
-  * Thrust force
+  - Thrust force
 * PlayerInput
-  * Thrusting yes/no
+  - Thrusting yes/no
-  * Rotation input as a float representing how much to rotate from -1 = counterclockwise to 1 = clockwise
+  - Rotation input as a float representing how much to rotate from -1 = counterclockwise to 1 = clockwise

+#### Component implementation ####

 ```cs
 using UnityEngine;